latitov/ClassicPID/README.md

 # ClassicPID

-### Classical PID algorithm, explained in (correct and almost complete) (pseudo) code.
+### Classical PID controller algorithm, explained in (correct and almost complete) (pseudo) code.

 _Leonid Titov, 2019_

-A friend of mine, once again, asked if I can help with some simple but effective regulator code for his DIY project.
+Once again, a friend of mine asked if I can help with some simple but effective regulator code for a DIY project.
 Because people used to see perfectly straight lines on equipment regulated by my own algorithms, they choose to ask me, not the Internet, for a regulation advice.
 Does that mean that I became kind of an expert?
 Maybe.
-But for simple projects you don't need complex alforithms, even trivial classic PID will suffice.
+But for simple projects you don't need complex algorithms, even trivial classic PID will suffice.
 And since people keep asking, I wrote this.

-It's not a theory, not a math, it's 100% down to earth, practical thing, which will help you get the job done.
+It's not a theory nor a math (for that see links at the end), it's 100% down to earth, practical thing, which will help you get the job done.

 _Useful if you need to implement it on your own, for some reason.
-Not useful if you use stock regulator (either physical controller, or a "block" in the PLC program), because ALL OF THEM WORK DIFFERENTLY, their implementors can't agree neither on terminology (proportional band vs. gain, integration time vs. reset time, etc), nor what exactly is an integral, how and of what it should be calculated of._
+Not that useful if you use stock regulator (either physical controller, or a "block" in the PLC program), because ALL OF THEM WORK WITH SUBTLE DIFFERENCES, their implementors can't agree neither on terminology (proportional band vs. gain, integration time vs. reset time, etc), nor what exactly is an integral, how and of what it should be calculated of._

-_I don't say the classic PID perfect, nor do I advocate to use it; it's just a clarification of what it is, and is suitable for like 97% of applications.
-Again, this might help if you need to implement one on your own._
+_I don't say the classic PID is perfect, nor do I advocate to use it; it's just a clarification of what it is, and is suitable for most of general applications._

 ### "Wikipedia version"